LeaderPortfolio

 Early Life

 John Andrew Henry Forrest, known as Andrew or "Twiggy," was born on November 18, 1961, in Perth, Western Australia.
-He grew up in the Pilbara region, where his family had a long history in the cattle industry.
-He attended various schools, including Onslow Primary School, School of the Air, Christ Church Grammar School, and Hale School.
-Forrest later studied economics and politics at the University of Western Australia.
+He spent his early years on Minderoo Station, a cattle farm in the Pilbara region.
+His family has a long history in the area, with his great-great uncle being the first Premier of Western Australia.

 Rise to Success